Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Applications

 \section{Applications}

 In this section, we apply our shrinkage theorems to obtain new results regarding the KRW conjecture and the formula complexity of $\ACz$.
-First, in \Cref{subsec:KRW}, we prove the KRW conjecture for inner functions for which the min-entropy Khrapchenko bound is tight.
-We use this version of the KRW conjecture in \Cref{subsec:AC0-bounds} to prove cubic formula lower bounds for a function in $\ACz$.
-Finally, we rederive some closely related known results in \Cref{subsec:known-results}.
+First, in \expref{Section}{subsec:KRW}, we prove the KRW conjecture for inner functions for which the soft-adversary bound is tight.
+We use this version of the KRW conjecture in \expref{Section}{subsec:AC0-bounds} to prove cubic formula lower bounds for a function in $\ACz$.
+Finally, we rederive some closely related known results in \expref{Section}{subsec:known-results}.